-Featuring redact photographs, video elegy, and beaded archival piece, each of the multi-layered projects in the exhibition challenges assumptions and easy readings of images, documents and texts.
+In each of these multi-layered projects, redaction performs as an invitation to challenge assumptions and easy readings of images, documents and texts.
 Honing these parallel perspectives, Through lines points to the spaces in-between, where the hidden and obscured becomes as significant as the visible.

 Through lines is presented across several locations at Artscape Youngplace: Koffler Gallery (1st floor), Critical Distance (3rd floor), and the outdoor Billboard on Shaw Street.